cloudmesh-community/fa18-523-83/project-report/report.md

-# Credit Scoring Algorithm and its Implementation in Production Environment :smiley: fa18-523-83
+# Credit Scoring Algorithm and its Implementation in Production Environment

 | Nhi Tran
 | nytran@iu.edu